siddhi-io/siddhi/docs/documentation/siddhi-5.x/user-guide-5.x.md

 <script src="https://gist.github.com/BuddhiWathsala/f029d671f4f6d7719dce59500b970815.js"></script>

-To deploy the above Siddhi app in your Kubernetes cluster, copy the YAML file to a file name `monitor-app.yaml` and execute the following command.
+To deploy the above Siddhi app in your Kubernetes cluster, copy to a YAML file with name `monitor-app.yaml` and execute the following command.

 ```
 kubectl create -f <absolute-yaml-file-path>/monitor-app.yaml
 ```

 !!!
 Note "tls secret"
     Within the SiddhiProcess, a tls secret named `siddhi-tls` is configured.
-If the secret is not found, NGINX will use a self-generated certificate.
+If a Kubernetes secret with the same name does not exist in the Kubernetes cluster, the NGINX will ignore it and use a self-generated certificate.
+Configuring a secret will be necessary for calling HTTPS endpoints, refer [deploy and run Siddhi apps with HTTPS](#deploy-and-run-siddhi-app-with-https) section for more details.

-If the `monitor-app` is deployed successfully, the created SiddhiProcess, deployment, service, and ingress can be viewed follows.
+If the `monitor-app` is deployed successfully, the created SiddhiProcess, deployment, service, and ingress can be viewed as follows.

 ```
 $ kubectl get SiddhiProcesses